net-lisias-ksph/Snacks/GameData/Snacks/Readme.txt

 REVISION HISTORY

+1.5.5
+- Fixed some NREs.
+- Fixed a situation where the ModuleManager patch wasn't adding snacks to crewed parts; Snacks can now dynamically add them when adding parts to vessels in the VAB/SPH.

 1.5.3
 - When kerbals go EVA, they take one day's worth of snacks with them.
 - More code cleanup.